Garbage & Recycling

 - Electronics- At this time, the Borough is unable to pick-up electronics (including TVs).
 All TVs must be taken to the Southern Ocean Recycling Center, 379 Haywood Road, Manahawkin.
 They are open Monday – Saturday, 7:30AM – 3:00PM & the telephone number is 609-978-0913.
 They also accept computers, laptops and cell phones.
 All other electronics will be picked up with regular garbage.

 Please remember the importance of recycling, both environmentally & economically.
 More recycling equals more revenue for the town & if the recyclables are kept out of the solid waste stream the town pays less in tipping fees at the landfill.
 Therefore, recycling helps the town earn more and pay less, thus saving you, the taxpayer.
 Keep in mind, recycling is not garbage & must be put out properly so the items can be recycled.
-Quantity over quality, do not put “extra” items in the recycling.
+Quality over quantity, do not put “extra” items in the recycling.
 It is better to have a lesser amount of quality recyclable material rather than a larger quantity that is contaminated recycling.

 Homeowners- PLEASE make all guests and tenants aware of the recycling guidelines!